SEO vs. SEA: When is which worthwhile?

 | Month 10–12 | Top rankings for important keywords |

-Return on investment is the decisive metric.
-Here is a realistic comparison for an Austrian B2B company:
+Return on investment is the crucial metric.
+Here's a realistic comparison for an Austrian B2B company:

 | Metric | Value |